Michael Blood Meteorites

 Extra Large Frag = $125- SOLDClick on photos to enlarge

-Ultra Thin Part Slice = $350- Click on photos to enlarge
+Ultra Thin Part Slice = $350- SOLD Click on photos to enlarge

 March 5, 1960 GAO (H5) Burkino Faso NATIVE HUTS & HEN HOUSES